From: Stephen Williamson

 Back to the banks.
 In 1910 came Commonwealth Treasury banknotes printed by the Commonwealth printer which said it would give the same guarantee, Australia-wide, and told the Queensland Treasury to stoppit .
 They gradually replaced all of the private trading banks’ banknotes, once again, provided that their doors were still open.

 The last bank failure in which Australian depositors lost money (and then only a minimal amount) was that of a trading bank, the Primary Producers Bank of Australia, in 1931.
-Since the early 1930s, banks have wound up but, banking sector problems have been resolved, without losses to depositors.
-Currently the Federal Government guarantees deposits (up to $250,000) per customer, per institution, click here.
+Since then until today, banks have wound up but, banking sector problems have been resolved, without losses to depositors.
+Currently the Federal Government insures and thus guarantees deposits (up to $250,000) per customer, per institution, click here.

 Yes, we are such a young country, hard to understand other countries’ situations, and so hard for other countries to understand us.
 And isn’t it amazing at how the Lord has undertaken, so often, during those past 224 years.

-Click here for further background of how promissory notes and deposit slips evolved into privately backed banknotes and how the bill of exchange turned into a modern cheque.
+Click here for further background of how deposit slips and promissory notes evolved into privately backed banknotes and government backed "legal tender" banknotes, and how the bill of exchange turned into a modern cheque.